ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyFlyAOA.rst

 IBasicManeuverStrategyFlyAOA
 ============================

-.. py:class:: IBasicManeuverStrategyFlyAOA
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyFlyAOA

    object

    Interface used to access options for a Fly AOA Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyFlyAOA

 Overview
 --------